abuseofnotation/category-theory-illustrated/01_set/text.md

 ![The empty set](void.svg)

-Note that a set is defined only by the items it contains, which means that there is no difference between the set that contains zero *balls*, and the set that contains zero *numbers*, for instance.
+Note that a set is defined only by the items it contains, which means that there is no difference between the set that contains zero *balls* and the set that contains zero *numbers*, for instance.
 In other words, the empty set is *unique* set, which makes it a very special one.
 Formally, the empty set is marked with the symbol **∅** (so **B = W = ∅**).

 The empty set is a special one, for example, it is a subset of every other set (mathematically speaking, **∀ A | A ⊆ ∅**)